remibantos/sfquizz/README.md

 It is localized in english and french.

-Quizz data are stored as csv files.
+Quizz data are stored in csv files.